Everything You Need to Know About an Audit Trail

 Audit trails can range from simple to complex.
 Odds are your business will have a combination of both.

-Let’s say your company is looking to hire an additional employee that will primarily be remote.
+Let’s say your company is looking to hire an additional employee who will primarily be remote.
 The audit trail for a laptop purchase would include the following steps:

 Each step will include key details, including the person involved, the date, the communication method, and the timestamp.
 If the laptop never arrives, the finance department has an order confirmation, including all relevant information, to send to the laptop company.
 In addition, when there is clear documentation in each step, team members will stay on the same page and have less confusion.